 General information

-The Dimension Icon AFM is reserved for advanced AFM-based techniques, particularly for nanomechanical and nanoelectrical measurements.
+The Dimension Icon AFM is capable of advanced AFM-based techniques including nanomechanical and nanoelectrical measurements.

 1) PeakForce quantitative Nanoscale Mechanaical Characterization QNM,